BenjaminLevain/wikimedia/README.md

  pip install pyspark
  ```

-## Scripts
+## Scripts in the repo

 * blacklist_domains_and_pages
   * It contains the list of the unwanted pages we want to remove from our data
-  * It has to be located in the same folder of the other module scripts
+  * It has to be located in the same folder of the other module scripts`

 * loading_data_wikimedia.py
   * It is the script to execute to load data for a given range and a given path where to save the data
   * It has to be executed in a terminal and it has three parameters